-Brush fire in central Oregon prompts ‘Go now’ evacuations
+Brush fire near La Pine prompts evacuations, 1 home lost

 It wasn’t immediately known how many homes were under evacuation orders.

+The sheriff’s office said at about 5:15 p.m. that the forward progress of the approximately 10-acre fire had been stopped.
+The sheriff’s office says one residence was destroyed, another was damaged and several homes were still threatened.

-The American Red Cross was opening an emergency shelter at the La Pine Community Center for evacuees.
+The American Red Cross opened an emergency shelter at the La Pine Community Center.